-For FY2021, the external auditors, RSM Chio Lim LLP, briefed the Audit & Risk Management Committee and the Board on the developments in financial reporting and governance standards.
+For FY2022, the external auditors, RSM Chio Lim LLP, briefed the Audit & Risk Management Committee and the Board on the developments in financial reporting and governance standards.
 The Chief Executive Officer also updated the Board at each meeting on business and strategic developments pertaining to the Group's business.
+In addition, all the Directors have completed the mandated sustainability training course organised by SID and the Institute of Singapore Chartered Accountants (ISCA) as required by the enhanced SGX sustainability reporting rules announced in December 2021.